S1M0N38/llm-judge-eval/README.md

 ![Evaluation Framework](./example_results/framework.jpg)

-In this work, we systematically evaluate LLM-as-a-Judge methodology on two LLM alignment datasets (i.e `TL;DR Summerization` and `HH-RLHF-Helpful`):
+In this work, we systematically evaluate LLM-as-a-Judge methodology on two LLM alignment datasets (i.e., `TL;DR Summarization` and `HH-RLHF-Helpful`):

 - we define evaluation metrics with improved theoretical interpretability.
 - we develop a framework to evaluate, compare, and visualize the reliability and alignment of LLM judges.